ChallenBellamey/PiSSearch/README.md

 The file you will use to search is index.js.
 I have added an example on there to show how it works.

 10. Enter "node index.js" into the terminal to run the program.
-It may take a few minutes to install the captions.
+It may take a few minutes to download the captions.
 11. Look for a newly created "matches" folder, and the results will be contained within.

 Please feel free to contact me if you need any help with any of these steps!